Latish705/intellicollab/learning/containerization/README.md

 ## Data Persistence

-Docker containers are ephemeral, meaning any data not stored in a volume is lost when the container stops.
-IntelliColab uses named volumes to persist data:
+Docker containers are ephemeral, meaning any data not stored in a volume is lost when the container stops. intellicollab uses named volumes to persist data:

 ```yaml
 volumes: